amitfin/oref_alert/README.md

 ### `oref_test_distance`

 Gets an area name and a distance and other optional parameters that will be passed to `oref_distance`.
 Returns True if the distance is less than or equals to the distance.
 If the area name is not found, the return value is False.
 Can be used also as a test.
+Unavailable for [limited templates](https://www.home-assistant.io/docs/templating/where-to-use/#limited-templates).

 `{{ oref_test_distance('area name', 5, 'device_tracker.amits_iphone')}}`